vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/tekton-gs-p2.md

 kubectl apply -f https://raw.githubusercontent.com/tektoncd/catalog/master/buildpacks/buildpacks-v3.yaml
 ```

-Much like how you can use the Tekton CLI to describe a `TaskRun`, you can also use to describe a `Task` to see what resources, parameters, and steps it defines:
+Much like how you can use the Tekton CLI to describe a `TaskRun`, you can also use it to describe a `Task` to see what resources, parameters, and steps it defines:

 ```bash
 tkn task describe buildpacks-v3